hallambaker/PHB-Build-Tools/Command/commandparse/readme.md

 ````

 Tools created using the command may be called using Windows or unix style syntax
 regardless of the platform on which they are run.
-To compile the above verbs, we
+In the same way, we can
-can use the Windows style syntax:
+specify option values using the forms `/option=value`, `/option:value` or
+even just `/option value`.
+The only constraint on syntax forms is that they
+must be unambiguous.

 ## Automatic Commands